-Benefits Description You Pay Covered Medications and Supplies (cont.)
-10u ray Smoking and Tobacco Cessation Medications Preferred retail pharmacy: Nothing If you are 18 or older and covered on this Plan, you may be eligible to obtain specific prescription generic and brand-name smoking and tobacco cessation medications at no charge.
-Additionally, you may be eligible to obtain overthe-counter (OTC) smoking and tobacco cessation medications, prescribed by your physician, at no charge.
+Benefits Description You Pay

+Covered Medications and Supplies (cont.)

+Smoking and Tobacco Cessation Medications Preferred retail pharmacy: Nothing (no deductible)

+If you are a covered member, you may be eligible to obtain specific prescription generic and brand-name smoking and tobacco cessation medications at no charge.
+Additionally, you may be eligible to obtain over-the-counter (OTC) smoking and tobacco cessation medications, prescribed by your physician, at no charge.
 These benefits are only available when you use a Preferred retail pharmacy.
+Non-preferred retail pharmacy: You pay all charges

+Note: There may be age-restrictions based on U.S. FDA guidelines for these medications.

+The following medications are covered through this program:

+Generic medications available by prescription:

+- Bupropion ER 150 mg tablet

+- Bupropion SR 150 mg tablet

+Brand-name medications available by prescription:

+- Chantix 0.5 mg tablet

+- Chantix 1 mg continuing monthly pack

+- Chantix 1 mg tablet

+- Chantix starting monthly pack

+- Nicotrol cartridge inhaler

+- Nicotrol NS Spray 10 mg/ml

+Over-the-counter (OTC) medications

+Notes:

-Non-preferred retail pharmacy: You pay all charges The following medications are covered through this program: Generic medications available by prescription: Bupropion ER 150 mg tablet Bupropion SR 150 mg tablet Brand-name medications available by prescription: Chantix 0.5 mg tablet Chantix 1 mg continuing monthly pack Chantix 1 mg tablet Chantix starting monthly pack Nicotrol cartridge inhaler Nicotrol NS Spray 10 mg/ml Over-the-counter (OTC) medications Notes: To receive benefits for over-the-counter (OTC) smoking and tobacco cessation medications, you must have a physician's prescription for each OTC medication that must be filled by a pharmacist at a Preferred retail pharmacy.
+To receive benefits for over-the-counter (OTC) smoking and tobacco cessation medications, you must have a physician's prescription for each OTC medication that must be filled by a pharmacist at a Preferred retail pharmacy.

 Regular prescription drug benefits will apply to purchases of smoking and tobacco cessation medications not meeting these criteria.
 Benefits are not available for over-the-counter (OTC) smoking and tobacco cessation medications except as described above.

-See page 59 for our coverage of smoking and tobacco cessation treatment, counseling, and classes.
-Specialty Drug Pharmacy Program Specialty Drug Pharmacy Program We cover specialty drugs that are listed on the FEP Blue Focus Specialty Drug List.
+• See page 54 for our coverage of smoking and tobacco cessation treatment, counseling, and classes.

+Specialty Drug Pharmacy Program Specialty Drug Pharmacy Program

+We cover specialty drugs that are listed on the FEP Blue Focus Specialty Drug List.
 This list is subject to change.
-For the most up-to-date list, call the telephone number below or visit our website, www.fepblue.org .
-(See page 138 for the definition of "specialty drugs.")
-Tier 2: 40% of the Plan allowance (up to a \$350 maximum) for each purchase of up to a 30-day supply Each time you order a new specialty drug or refill, a Specialty Drug pharmacy representative will work with you to arrange a delivery time and location that are most convenient for you, as well as ask you about any side effects you may be experiencing.
-See page 117 for more details about the Program. • If a 31 to 90-day supply of a specialty drug has to be dispensed due to manufacturer packaging, you pay 40% of the Plan allowance (up to a \$1,050 maximum) for each purchase.
+For the most up-to-date list, call the phone number below or visit our website, www.fepblue.org .
+(See page 133 for Tier 2: • 40% of the Plan allowance (up to a \$350 maximum) for each purchase of up to a 30-day